-5. This area The Innovation Center Transit Station Area (TSA) is located east of the Loudoun County boundary, north and south of the Dulles Airport Access Road (DAAR), west of the Reflection Lake community and south of the Town of Herndon (see Figure 21 13).
-The northern portion of the TSA is located in Land Unit L (see figure 41), while the southern portion is located in Land Unit A-1.
+5. This area The Innovation Center Transit Station Area (TSA) is located east of the Loudoun County boundary, north of the Dulles Airport Access Road (DAAR), west of the Reflection Lake community and south of the Town of Herndon (see Figure 24_13).
+The northern portion of the TSA is located in Land Unit L, while the southern portion is located in Land Unit A-1.
 A portion of the area is planned for transit oriented development (TOD) focused on the planned Innovation Center Metrorail Station.
 Land use options in support of TOD follow the baseline recommendations.